 The "Leon" Formula: The Rule of 3

-- The Hard Problem: Why was this impossible for a normal person?
+- The Hard Problem: Why was this impossible for an average person?

 - The Quantified Result: What changed?
-(Dollars, Percentages, Seconds).
+(Dollars, Percentages, Seconds, Yield).

 Example 1: Software Engineer (The "Latency" Angle)